 The city is divided into 46 districts, which are further subdivided into 121 city boroughs and 448 electoral districts.

 Starting with Zentrum-Alstadt.
-Located in central Frankfurt, this neighbourhood is the heart and soul of the city.
+Located in central Frankfurt, this neighborhood is the heart and soul of the city.
 It’s packed with medieval character and cosmopolitan charm, and it’s where you can enjoy myriad of eateries and cafes.

 Head across the Main River to Sachsenhausen.
-The largest neighbourhood in Frankfurt, Sachsenhausen famous for its bohemian flare and it’s dedication to apple wine.
+The largest neighborhood in Frankfurt, Sachsenhausen famous for its bohemian flare and it’s dedication to apple wine.
 It’s also where you’ll find some of the best nightlife in Frankfurt.

 Still not sure where to stay in Frankfurt?
 Don’t worry we’ve got you covered.